Foundation / Corporation

 American Composers Forum (ACF)

-Grants of up to $8,500 to Minnesota and New York City emerging composers and music makers for professional career development opportunities.
+Grants of up to $3,000 and grants of up to $8,000 to Minnesota and New York City emerging composers and music makers to create, present, and promote new musical works.
 Applicants must partner with another artist, who may be from anywhere in the world.
-Funding is intended to support the creation, presentation, and subsequent life of a new work.
+Applicants from the full range of musical styles are encouraged to apply.

 - Quality of musical materials, showing singular artistic voice and vision.